preethiv3/appbanners/readme.txt

 3. Android App Banner

 == Changelog ==

+= 1.5.2 =
+* Fixed issue with injecting javascript into the header instead of the footer.
+Thanks Tim for the heads up on that.

 = 1.5.1 =
 * Fixed issue with passing strings to Javascript instead of integers.
 Thanks @michael78au for the heads up.